solidusio/solidus_starter_frontend/README.md

 [![Gem Version](https://badge.fury.io/rb/solidus_starter_frontend.svg)](https://badge.fury.io/rb/solidus_starter_frontend) [![CircleCI](https://circleci.com/gh/nebulab/solidus_starter_frontend.svg?style=shield)](https://circleci.com/gh/nebulab/solidus_starter_frontend)

 `solidus_starter_frontend` is a new starter store for [Solidus][solidus].
-This extension aims to deliver a modern, minimal, semantic and easy to extend frontend codebase for a more efficient bootstrapping experience.
+This extension aims to deliver a modern, minimal, semantic, and easy to extend frontend codebase for a more efficient bootstrapping experience.

+**DISCLAIMER**: some Solidus extensions (the ones that depend on Solidus Frontend) will not work with our component because they rely on defacing some views that don't exist here.

 ## Objectives
 We aim to deliver: